 In the context of your sales pipeline, leads are generally found in the first and second stages: initial contact and qualification.

 When a new contact enters your sales pipeline, they almost always begin as a lead.
 Then, as they perform certain actions or check certain boxes, you can qualify them as a potential customer – and they can graduate to sales opportunity.
 Leads that don’t meet qualification criteria either remain leads or exit your pipeline altogether.

 Stage 2: Qualification

 Every company should develop a lead scoring model that makes sense for its specific products and goals.
 However, you can use a simple system like the BANT framework until you refine your own lead scoring model.

 Based on BANT, you should ask qualifying questions that help you determine whether a lead has the right budget, authority, need, and timeline to make a purchase from you.
-Leads that express interest and meet your qualification criteria turn into opportunities.
+Leads that express interest and meet your qualification criteria turn into sales opportunities.

 Stage 3: Meeting

 A meeting or sales demo gives you the chance to further qualify a lead to determine whether or not they’re a legitimate sales opportunity.

 Sales qualified leads, or SQLs, are ready to have a more in-depth conversation with someone on your sales team – at which point they can be considered sales opportunities.

 Once you’ve completed your sales demo, it’s time to present an offer, negotiate, and send over a proposal.